nesterow/nuxt-testable/README.md

 ```

 ### Adding component's markup
-Once the nuxt application is set and running let's see what happens if we add some markup to the `AddTodo.vue`.
+Once the nuxt application is set and running, let's see what happens if we add some markup to the `AddTodo.vue`.
 My makup looks as follows:
 ```html
 <template>
   <section>